 It’s been a few weeks now since websites needed to comply with the EU ePrivacy Directive (or EU Cookie Law as it’s become known).

-I’ve tried a number of solutions which I’ve covered in an [/caption].
-For a non-technical person these were either too complicated to put in place, conflicted with other plugins I have active on my blog, or just had bugs I couldn’t live with.
+I’ve tried a number of solutions which I’ve covered in an earlier post.
+For a non-technical person these were either too complicated to put in place, conflicted with other plugins or just had bugs I couldn’t live with.

 “To explain further it might be useful to unpack what we actually mean by the term “implied consent” remembering throughout that consent (whether it is implied or express) has to be a freely given, specific and informed indication of the individual’s wishes.
 For implied consent to work there has to be some action taken by the consenting individual from which their consent can be inferred.
 This might for example be visiting a website, moving from one page to another or clicking on a particular button.
 The key point, however, is that when taking this action the individual has to have a reasonable understanding that by doing so they are agreeing to cookies being set.”

 Whilst I’m not a legal expert, the Cookie Law Info plugin by Richard Dashby seems to be perfect for me based on my decision to use ‘implied consent’.

 The plugin adds a subtle banner to your website so that you can show your compliance status regarding the EU Cookie Law.

 - Fully customisable to look just like your own website’s style: customise the colours, styles and fonts

 - Put the cookie bar in either the header or the footer